-6. Deposited Cash and Property
+6. Deposited cash and property

 You should familiarize yourself with the protections accorded money or other property you deposit for domestic and foreign transactions, particularly in the event of a firm insolvency or bankruptcy.
 The extent to which you may recover your money or property may be governed by specific legislation or local rules.
-In some jurisdictions, property which had been specifically identifiable as your own will be prorated in the same manner as cash for purposes of distribution in the event of a shortfall.
+In some jurisdictions, property which had been specifically identifiable as your own will be pro-rated in the same manner as cash for purposes or distribution in the event of a shortfall.

-7. Commission and Other Charges
+7. Commission and other charges